Domes over curves

 Since the number of vectors $\bm$ is countable, the assumptions $a_i,\al\notin\overline{\qqq}$ over all~$\bm$ represent countably many inequalities on~$\theta$, so \emph{for some}~$\theta>0$ the above construction is well defined.

 The resulting (partial) surface $S$ is continuously deformed with $\theta$ for every fixed~$\bm$ (cf.\ the proof of Lemma~\ref{l:generic-flip-equiv}).
+Indeed, this follows by induction: first observe that~$a_1$ is continuously changing with~$\theta$, then so does~$a_2$, etc., until we conclude with~$\al$; details are straightforward.

-Continuously decreasing \ts $\theta>0$ \ts and using the symmetry, we can place all the remaining free rhombi vertices onto the $z$~axis.
+Now, continuously changing \ts $\theta>0$ \ts and using the symmetry, we can place all the remaining free rhombi vertices onto the $z$~axis.
 This completes the construction of a dome over~$Q_n$ for all $n\ge 7$, and the smaller cases $3\le n \le 6$ are discussed above.

 Finally, for a regular $n$-gon \ts $rQ_n$, replace unit triangles~$Q_3$ with their scaled version \ts $rQ_3$ \ts and proceed as above.
 Now triangulate every copy \ts $rQ_3$ with \ts $r^2$ \ts unit triangles~$Q_3$, completing the construction of a dome over~$rQ_n$. \ $\sq$